Liebesträume

 The two poems by Uhland and the one by Freiligrath depict three different forms of love.
 Uhland's "Hohe Liebe" (exalted love) is saintly or religious love: the "martyr" renounces worldly love and "heaven has opened its gates".
 The second song "Seliger Tod" (blessed death) is often known by its first line ("Gestorben war ich", "I had died"), and evokes erotic love; ("I was dead from love's bliss; I lay buried in her arms; I was wakened by her kisses; I saw heaven in her eyes").
 Freiligrath's poem for the third nocturne is about unconditional mature love ("Love as long as you can!", "O lieb, so lang du lieben kannst").

 Liebestraum No. 3

-Liebestraum No. 3 in A-flat major is the last of the three that Liszt wrote and the most popular.

-It can be considered as split into three sections, each divided by a fast cadenza requiring dexterous finger work and a very high degree of technical ability.

-The same melody is used throughout the piece, each time varied, especially near the middle of the work, where the climax is reached.
-In that section, the melody is played by a series of octaves, followed by arpeggios.
-A sample of this melody from the opening bars, adapted from the first edition engraving (1850), is as follows:
+Liebestraum No. 3 in A-flat major is the most familiar of the three nocturnes and is in three sections, each divided by a fast cadenza requiring dexterous fingerwork and a high degree of technical ability.
+One melody is used throughout, and varied, notably near the middle of the nocturne, at a climax, where it is played in a series of octaves and then rendered in arpeggios.
+A sample from the opening bars, adapted from the first edition engraving (1850), follows: